-It’s disappointing that there are still some people in rural areas who still can’t access healthcare.
-The pandemic has brought a new urgency to closing these gaps in the field of medicine.
-Drones have the capability to provide supplies of important medical items on time regardless of the location.
-They have just recently started to establish a variety of landmark moments.
+So now, it’s possible for distant rural areas to get a regular supply of medicine and /or vaccine with not much difficulty.
+The pandemic has created a new urgency to closing these gaps in the field of medicine and drones have the capability to provide supplies of important medical items on time regardless of the location.

 They’re basically like medical kiosks that provide pharmaceutical services.
 Patients can walk in, have a normal health check, and consult with healthcare professionals through telecommunication.
-However, despite seeming promising, most similar ventures have proven to be unsuccessful.
-An example of such is Healthspot, a telemedicine kiosk startup that failed in 2016 despite raising over $40 million.
+In 2015 in a joint venture of rite aid and Cleveland clinic, Healthspot, a telemedicine kiosk startup that 2015 despite raising over $40 million, could not succeed.

-Nevertheless, many companies are still considering medical booths with pharmaceutical offerings to enhance access to healthcare.
-The booths can primarily be used successfully on a smaller scale.
-They can still achieve the much-expected success that a lot of people are hoping for.
 In China, insurer Ping-An Good doctor introduced health booths with some success.
-The main challenge would be for pharmacies to consider investing in the kiosks.
-This is because patients can already access most of the technology used through their phones.
+However, the main challenge would be for pharmacies to consider investing in the kiosks because patients can already access most of the technology used through their phones.